 In this article, see a practical example of using the sc_confirm macro.
 This macro can only be used on PHP buttons created in the toolbar of form and control applications, with the aim of confirming the action's excursion.
 See how to create a PHP ...

-When we are using the search in the Chart applications, we can enable the display of the tags for the searched values.
+When we are using the search in the Grid applications, we can enable the display of the tags for the searched values.
 This option can be adjusted in the Advanced Search settings.
 Enable the option Display tags.
-Next, run the application and access ...
+Then run the application and access the ...